dewaka/dewaka.github.io/_posts/2018-02-20-vim-global-commands.md

 Global command<sup>[1](#vim-globals)</sup> is a very powerful, and a little under-utilised command from my personal usage.
 Global command offers a powerful, composable alternative to macros.
-I think it is best explained through a couple of use case examples, as follows.

 # Use cases

+Usefulness of global commands is best explained through some practical examples.

 ## Using Vim global command to increment numbers